» Home » E-Mail » Donate » Crime » Hobby Electronics

 Furthermore:

 As a further quote, "to move beyond ego-centric individualism and chauvinistic nationalism."
-There's no way for individual freedom with Marxism/Humanism because the whole concept is rejected from the start.
-Material equality is impossible without tyranny.
+There's no way for individual freedom with Humanism because the whole concept is rejected from the start.
+Material equality or equality in general is impossible without tyranny and the suppression of liberty.
 And here is the concluding paragraph from Dr. Kurtz:

 We need to step up to a new plateau, and that, I submit, must be a plateau that defines a new eupraxophy that is relevant to the human condition, can inspire human beings to commitment and action, and provide meaning to their lives.
 This task is all the more pressing given the apparent collapse of Marxism, and the great vacuum in the world for inspiring ideals.